 Internal job candidates

-Internal job candidates woes is something I hear about on a regular basis.
-Usually in a round about way: Johnny Unhappy is the currently employed but wants to quit his current gig and find a new gig in greener pastures aka, a completely different company.
+Internal job candidates woes are something I hear about on a regular basis.
+Usually in a roundabout way: Johnny Unhappy is the currently employed but wants to quit his current gig and find a new gig in greener pastures aka, a completely different company.

 My SOP is to shift into my counselor/therapy “listen and probe” mode which usually concludes with one of the following standard responses:

 - “If you are unhappy with your manager or a co-worker, quitting isn’t going to help because you will run into a manager or a co-worker at the next gig that will piss you off.
 We need to learn to overcome these obstacles because they are not company specific. “ I realize this sounds like blah, blah, blah HR mumbo-jumbo, but I would personally never quit a gig because I don’t like a co-worker or a manager.
 These folks come and go and will probably change out as soon as you leave.

-- If you like the company but feel like you are in a dead end position, my advice is to first try to find a position in another department, within the company.
+- If you like the company but feel like you are in a dead-end position, my advice is to first try to find a position in another department, within the company.
 It is easier to transfer within a company than it is to find a new position with a different company.
-Even if you start with a new company, you need to re establish your reputation with a new set of managers and co-workers, learn a new company culture and learn how to operate within new company politics.
-Lot of downside at the new company.
+Even if you start a new company, you need to re-establish your reputation with a new set of managers and co-workers, learn a new company culture and learn how to operate within new company politics.
+A lot of downside at the new company.

-At this point, most explain that it is impossible to transfer within their current company, they already tried this approach, there are no openings, and the classic:
+At this point, most explain that it is impossible to transfer to their current company, they already tried this approach, there are no openings and the classic:

 My company doesn’t hire internal job candidates!

 A classic response and one I hear on a very regular basis.
 They do hire internal job candidates, they just aren’t hiring you.
-I get it, your HR department must be filled with little dicks and bitches that don’t recognize your talents.
+I get it, your HR department must be filled with little dicks and hussies that don’t recognize your talents.